What You’ll Learn 🧩

 single value.

-For a more visual example, the following image shows a sine curve in channels with different time bases.
+To illustrate, the image below shows a sine wave represented using channels with different time bases.

 Signals for testing our module

-With these terms explained, let's go back to our problem.
-Like we created scalar channels at the very start of the training, let's now create some dummy vector channel for testing our modified module.
-One math module in Dewesoft that has vectors as output is Fourier transform, so let's use that.
+Now that we’ve clarified the types of channels, let’s return to our task.
+Just as we initially created scalar channels at the beginning of this training, we will now generate a dummy vector channel to test our updated module.
+One math module in Dewesoft that produces vector output is the Fourier Transform.
+Let’s use that.
 We add a new Fourier transform setup from the Add math drop-down list.
 We change the Resolution in Calculation parameters section to 256 lines (meaning the output vectors will have 256 elements) and click Ok.

 From example I to example II

-DewesoftBridge is used for communicating with Dewesoft internals, that is why it should only contain functions which are meant to do that.
-This is why we will create a function for checking if we crossed the Criteria limit in the proTutorial_LatchMath_vectorPluginLib.
-In the protutorial_latchmath_vector.h file we declare the method:
+The DewesoftBridge class is used for communicating with Dewesoft internals, which is why it should only contain functions designed for that purpose.
+To follow this principle, we will create a function for checking whether the criteria limit has been crossed inside proTutorial_LatchMath_vectorPluginLib.
+IThis function will be declared in the protutorial_latchmath_vector.h file:

 1class proTutorial_LatchMath_vector